hpamanji/terraform-zero-to-hero-course/Day_02/01_providers.md

 # Terraform Providers

-A provider in Terraform is a plugin that enables Terraform to manage specific cloud services or APIs.
+A provider in Terraform is a plugin that enables Terraform to interact with specific cloud services or APIs.
 Provider converts your Terraform configuration into API calls that the cloud provider understands.

 Each provider comes with its own set of resources and data sources.